-Parks Canada is responsible for establishing and managing Canada’s system of national parks and national marine conservation areas, representing examples of Canada’s natural and marine regions.
+Parks Canada is responsible for establishing and managing Canada’s system of national parks and national marine conservation areas, representing examples of Canada’s terrestrial natural regions and marine regions.

-The system plan for national parks, which was devised in the early 1970s, is 77 % complete and represents the diversity of the natural regions and landscapes of 30 of Canada’s 39 terrestrial regions.
-In managing national parks, Parks Canada maintains or restores ecological integrity, and provides Canadians with opportunities to discover and enjoy them.
+The system plan for national parks, which was devised in the early 1970s, is 79% complete and represents the diversity of the natural regions and landscapes of 31 of Canada’s 39 terrestrial regions.
+In managing national parks, Parks Canada maintains and restores ecological integrity and provides Canadians with opportunities to discover and enjoy these special places.

-Parks Canada’s portfolio of places includes the Rouge National Urban Park (RNUP), Canada’s first national urban park.
-The RNUP encompasses cultural and natural heritage places and agricultural lands that will be protected to allow millions of Canadians to connect with their heritage.
+Parks Canada’s portfolio of places includes the Rouge National Urban Park, Canada’s only national urban park.
+Rouge National Urban Park encompasses cultural and natural heritage places and agricultural lands that will be protected to allow millions of Canadians to connect with their heritage.

-The four national marine conservation areas represent five of Canada’s 29 marine regions, protecting both marine and freshwater ecosystems.
-In managing national marine conservation areas, Parks Canada works to foster the ecologically sustainable use of marine resources while protecting key features for the benefit and enjoyment of Canadians, visitors, and coastal communities.
+The five existing national marine conservation areas represent six of Canada’s 29 natural marine regions and protect both marine and freshwater ecosystems.
+In managing national marine conservation areas, Parks Canada and its partners work to achieve ecological sustainability in these areas, create enjoyable experiences for visitors, promote awareness and understanding among Canadians and provide benefits for Indigenous peoples and communities.

-Parks Canada is mandated to commemorate Canada’s history.
-On the recommendation of the Historic Sites and Monuments Board of Canada, the Minister designates national historic sites, persons and events.
-The Agency currently administers 168 national historic sites.
-It serves as Canada’s representative at the United Nations World Heritage Committee and is responsible for administering 11 of Canada’s 17 World Heritage Sites.
+Parks Canada is mandated to protect and present Canada’s cultural heritage.
+The Agency manages the National Program for Historical Commemoration and supports the work of the Historic Sites and Monuments Board of Canada (HSMBC).
+You, as the Minister responsible for the Agency, can designate national historic sites, persons and events on advice of the Board.
+The Agency currently administers 171 national historic sites.
+It serves as Canada’s representative at the UNESCO World Heritage Committee and is responsible for administering, in whole or in part, 12 of Canada’s 19 World Heritage sites.

-The Agency is the largest federal land owner and third largest federal asset manager with over 11,700 built assets in 216 locations, the total replacement value of which was valued at $16 billion in 2012.
-The asset portfolio includes 1,050 kilometres of highways that run through national parks and national historic sites.
+The Agency is the largest federal administrator of Crown lands and second largest federal asset manager with more than 17 500 built assets, the total replacement value of which was valued at more than $25.5 billion in 2019.
+The asset portfolio includes 1050 km of highways that run through national parks and national historic sites.

-Parks Canada’s nine heritage canals support commercial and recreational boating and include 625 kilometres of waterways and more than 200 dams controlling major watersheds in Ontario and Quebec.
+Parks Canada’s nine heritage canals support commercial and recreational boating and include 625 km of waterways and more than 200 dams controlling major watersheds in Ontario and Quebec.